Communauté d'agglomération du Grand Avignon

-Grand Avignon (full name Communauté d'agglomération du Grand Avignon; Communautat d'aglomeracion del Gran Avinhon) is the communauté d'agglomération, an intercommunal structure, centred on the city of Avignon.
+Grand Avignon (full name Communauté d'agglomération du Grand Avignon; Communautat d'aglomeracion del Gran Avinhon) is the communauté d'agglomération, an intercommunal structure, comprising the urban agglomeration centred on and around the city of Avignon.
 It is located in the Vaucluse and the Gard departments, in the Provence-Alpes-Côte d'Azur and Occitanie regions, southern France.
 It was created in December 2000.
 Its area is 302.6 km^{2}.
 Its population was 197,102 in 2022, of which 91,729 in Avignon proper.

 Composition

-The communauté d'agglomération consists of the following 16 communes (of which 7 in the Gard department):
+The urban area consists of the following 16 communes (of which 7 in the Gard department):